 Don’t Expect Banana Boats Galore: Like mentioned above with the unavailability of fins, another way the locals appear to be keep the island from falling apart is by not offering a tonne of offshore activities like banana boating.

-Best Time To Visit: The west coast of Malaysia experiences the monsoon season from late-October/early-November to February when the seas and rainfall is heavy.
+Best Time To Visit: The east coast of Malaysia experiences the monsoon season from late-October/early-November to February when the seas and rainfall is heavy.
 The island is essentially shut down from November – Feb.

 Bring Snacks With You: Everyday it would seem someone we’d met would be heading to the mainland for a few hours to do a food run.
 The restaurants can be reasonably priced, but with the opening hours being somewhat limited, you wouldn’t want to deprive yourself.

 If you like to relax, where time isn’t a major concern, you’ll love Kapas Island as a way to disconnect from life.